Japan set to lift all virus emergency steps nationwide

 TOKYO (AP) — Japan is set to lift all coronavirus emergency measures when they expire later this week as the infections slow and the nation tries to reactivate its economy.

-Officials in charge of coronavirus measures sought advice from experts at a meeting Tuesday, with some experts favoring a partial easing of restrictions first.
+Officials in charge of coronavirus measures got endorsement from experts at a meeting Tuesday, on the condition easing of restrictions will be gradual.
 Prime Minister Yoshihide Suga is expected to announce a lifting of the emergency and subsequent plans later Tuesday.